 The most exciting moment during my recovery happened on a Monday morning.
 I woke up and felt amazing, I did my running exercise test on the treadmill completely symptom free and decided that today was the day that I felt well enough to swim again.
 Walking into the pool area filled with the warm scent of chlorine brought back so many memories.
 I snapped on my cap and goggles and gazed into the pool.
 Taking a deep breath, I dove in, and began to swim.
 After more than two years, I finally felt like I was home, and I could not stop smiling.

-Today I have graduated from the University of Southern California with a Bachelor of Science in Human Biology.
-In September I will begin my Doctorate of Physical Therapy at Columbia University, and plan to complete a neurorehabilitation residency afterwards.
+Today I have graduated from the University of Southern California with a Bachelor of Science in Human Biology and am studying for my Doctorate of Physical Therapy at Columbia University.
 As a survivor, I have become mentally stronger, and prepared for the new challenges ahead.